Puerto Galera Diving

-You will find that one of the best locations in the world for scuba diving is in Puerto Galera.
+In this page you will find that Puerto Galera is one of the best locations in the world for Puerto Galera Scuba Diving.
 We host divers who come to dive with BADLADZ from all corners of the globe.

 Why Puerto Galera Diving?

 It boggles the mind how much diversity is along a relatively small stretch of coastline.
-Under the sea, the cliffs slope deep down below and sea life flourishes.
+Take a deep dive under the sea where the cliffs slope below and sea life flourishes.
+Puerto Galera scuba diving started years ago.

-Puerto Galera diving started more than thirty-five years ago.
 Back then, it was tougher.
 If you had come here back then, you would have had to carry your own equipment with you to the island!
 These days, this island paradise is overflowing with dive shops, most within a short distance to each other.
-Here at BADLADZ Dive Resort, we have an attached dive shop so if you stay here, diving is simplified with us.
+Here at BADLADZ Beach and Dive Resort, we have an attached dive shop so if you stay here, Puerto Galera scuba diving is simplified with us.

-Another thing people love about Puerto Galera diving is that they can come diving any time of the year to dive since our weather is warm year round and we don’t see the kinds of storms a lot of the other islands in the Philippines experience.
-Depending on the season, the Puerto Galera water diving temperature ranges from 26 to 30 degrees Celsius.
+Another thing people love about Puerto Galera is that they can come any time of the year to dive since our weather is warm year-round and we don’t see the kinds of storms a lot of the other islands in the Philippines experience.
+Depending on the season, the Puerto Galera scuba diving water temperature ranges from 26 to 30 degrees Celsius.

 PADI in Puerto Galera Philippines